Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning

-Our framework is illustrated in Figure~\ref{fig:framework} and our problem can be formulated as follows: where $X_i^{+}$ and $X_i^{-}$ denotes the positive and negative exemplars, respectively, which are paired with labels $Y_i^{+}$ matched with $X_i^{+}$, $X_i$ is the learning example.
-Based on the MLLM output, we hope to fine-tune $\theta_{cv}$ by minimizing a loss function $\mathcal{L}$.
-Specifically, we feed all OOD data into the vision model to obtain the noisy prediction distribution $P(\tilde{Y}^{ood}|X^{ood})$, based on which we can effectively construct a support set.
-The support set is utilized to estimate the transition matrix and provides exemplars to instruct MLLM\footnote{Although the acquisition of the support set could require some manual annotation, we show that our strategy has an acceptable labeling workload and shows more effective performance than the common strategy.
-Moreover, the support set is \textbf{not used to tune any parameters} in our method, so our fine-tuning is conducted in a completely unsupervised manner.}.
-Then, based on the estimated transition matrix, we use the label prediction ``Pre\#0'' of a query image to obtain the noisy classes, in which we fix the first element to be ``Pre\#0'' and the rest of the list contains noisy classes ``Noi\#c'' sorted by noise probability.
-Further, we conduct machine vision therapy to find the possible ground truth in the top-$N$ candidates.
-Finally, the MLLM output is leveraged to minimize $\mathcal{L}$ to further optimize $\theta_{cv}$ during fine-tuning.
+Our framework is illustrated in Figure~\ref{fig:framework} and our problem can be formulated as follows: where $X_i^{+}$ and $X_i^{-}$ denotes the positive and negative exemplars, respectively, $X_i$ is the query image, and $T$ is the transition matrix.
+Intuitively, when a distribution shift occurs, the emerging prediction errors are essentially label noises that can be captured by estimating a transition matrix.
+Hence, by focusing on calibrating the examples with high noise probabilities, the visual robustness of downstream tasks can be improved effectively.
+In particular, we feed all OOD data into the vision model to obtain the noisy prediction distribution $P(\tilde{Y}^{ood}|X^{ood})$, based on which we can effectively estimate $T$ and provide exemplars to instruct MLLM\footnote{Although some manual annotation is required, we show in later experiments that our strategy has an acceptable labeling workload and demonstrates superior performance to vanilla fine-tuning on the support set.
+Furthermore, the support set is \textbf{ not used for parameter tuning} in our method, so our fine-tuning does not actually use any human annotation for training.}.
+Further, we conduct machine vision therapy to find the possible ground truth for $X_i$ based on the MLLM output $z$.
+Finally, $z$ is leveraged to minimize $\mathcal{L}$ to optimize $\theta_{cv}$.
 Next, we explain the details of each process.